opentripplanner/OpenTripPlanner/docs/sandbox/RideHailing.md

 # Ride hailing services

-This sandbox features allows you to use ride hailing services like Uber.
+This sandbox feature allows you to use ride hailing services like Uber.

 ## Contact Info